GSA/search-gov-website/admin-center/content/flickr.md

 ---

+***Pro Tips***

-***Did you know?*** Do you have a multimedia gallery on your website for your agency's photos, images, videos, podcasts, or other multimedia content?
+* Do you have a multimedia gallery on your website for your agency's photos, images, videos, podcasts, or other multimedia content?
 Do you use a content management system, database, or media RSS (MRSS) feed to power this gallery?
-You can index [MRSS feeds]({{ site.baseurl }}/manual/rss.html) so that your multimedia content is automatically included in your search results.
+You can index [MRSS feeds]({{ site.baseurl }}/admin-center/content/rss.html) so that your multimedia content is automatically included in your search results.

-***Did you know?*** You can also tell us about your [Instagram]({{ site.baseurl }}/manual/instagram.html) account.
-Note that searchers see interspersed results from both Flickr and Instagram.
-If you have a lot of duplicate images in the two services, consider listing only one in the Admin Center.

-***Troubleshooting tip:*** Flickr and Instagram results appear on the [redesigned results page]({{ site.baseurl }}/blog/serp-redesign.html) only.